libgig 4.5.0.svn7

 Returns true if the two DataType objects being compared can be considered to be "equal" C/C++ data types.
 They are considered to be equal if their underlying C/C++ data types are exactly identical.
 For example comparing int and unsigned int data types are considere to be not equal, since they are differently signed.
 Furthermore short int and long int would also not be considered to be equal, since they do have a different memory size.
 Additionally pointer type characteristic is compared as well.
 So a double type and double* type are also considered to be not equal data types and hence this method would return false.

 As an exception here, classes and structs with the same class/struct name but different sizes are also considered to be "equal".
-This relaxed requirement is necessary to retain backward compatiblity to older versions of the same native C++ classes/structs.
+This relaxed requirement is necessary to retain backward compatibility to older versions of the same native C++ classes/structs.

-Definition at line 363 of file Serialization.cpp.
+Definition at line 377 of file Serialization.cpp.

 References isClass().